Internet Scams: What Are They and How to Avoid Them?

 Internet scams quickly become familiar, with victims losing thousands of dollars per day.
 Individuals and companies are at risk of online crime, and studies show that older adults are at a higher risk.
 Did you know you can use the internet safely?
-One of the best ways to be secure while browsing the internet is to understand common internet-based scams.
-Let’s find out more information below.

 Social Media Scams

 According to researchers from California, approximately 2,000 unethical social media posts were connected with financial scams.
 This was associated with the pandemic between March and May 2020.
 To avoid social media scams, refrain from deals that appear overly good.
 Be on the lookout for very cheap products that promise overnight results.
 Also, promotions that feature bulk sales or rapid and limited stock.
-All those could be a scam.
+All of those could be a scam.
 Watch out for imported products because not all of them are legitimate.

 social media scams